maar-ten/Quick-Map-Search/README.md

 Quick Map Search
 ===

-*initiate a secure search on Google Maps from the context menu of your Chrome web browser*
+*start a secure search on Google Maps from the context menu of your Chrome web browser*

 Usage
 ---